What are the dates of the Minnesota Northwoods Writers Conference? June 17 – 23, 2019

 Are the public readings suitable for all ages?
 Many of the readings pertain to an adult audience.

 Will I be able to meet with the presenters one-on-one?
 There may be opportunities to engage with the faculty informally during conference meals and other social events, such as the pontoon outing on Lake Bemidji.
 The workshops are capped at 12, which will allow for more personal interactions with the faculty.
 You can also submit a manuscript and fee to have a 30-minute private consultation with the faculty member that matches your genre.
-Manuscripts are due May 20.
+Manuscripts consultations are limited to 8 per workshop, first-come, first-served, and manuscripts are due through an electronic submission page by May 10.

 Who can apply for a scholarship?
 Anyone can apply.
 Scholarships are awarded based on need and literary merit.
 See the Scholarship Opportunities heading under the Conference Cost page.
-The deadline to apply is February 20, 2017
+The scholarship deadline for 2019 was extended to January 28.

 I have other questions that aren’t addressed here.
 Who can I contact?
 Mathew Hawthorne at firstname.lastname@example.org or Angie Gora 218-755-2851.